 # myapp/sysconfig.py

-from django_sysconfig.registry import register_config, Section, Field
+from django_sysconfig import register_config, Section, fields

 @register_config("myapp")